36 min readUpdated May 2026

 What a bad response looks like: "We will try our best to accommodate your needs."
 This is a well-meaning reply from a front desk staffer who may not have communicated with the kitchen.
 Reply and ask the specific questions again, requesting that they confirm directly with the head chef.

 If you cannot get a written commitment to the specific points above, consider whether the ryokan is the right choice for a celiac traveler.
-The booking email is not just a request — it is your vetting tool.
+The booking email is more than a request — it is your vetting tool.

 For a broader overview of how the ryokan check-in and communication process works for first-time visitors, the first-time ryokan guide covers what to expect from the nakai-san system and how to communicate needs effectively on arrival.